 Our local PCC is not Catholic – can it still participate in the program?

-Yes, if it receives a positive Diocesan Evaluation from the local Catholic (Arch)diocese.
+Yes, if it receives a positive Diocesan Evaluation from the local Catholic arch/diocese.
 To receive a positive evaluation, the PCC must not engage in anti-Catholic proselytism (i.e., it does not attempt to lead Catholic women away from the Catholic Faith).
 Some PCCs have Statements of Faith that are inconsistent with Catholic teaching.
 The PCC’s Statement of Faith must be included in the documents submitted to the diocese.
 Policies regarding use and referral for contraception and abortion must not conflict with Catholic moral principles.
-The Diocesan Evaluation (Form #9884), available for download above and should be completed by the arch/diocesan culture of life director and then submitted to the Supreme Council office.
+The Diocesan Evaluation (Form #9884), available for download at www.kofc.org/ultrasound, should be completed by the arch/diocesan culture of life director or other official designated by the arch/bishop and then submitted to the Supreme Council office.

-What ultrasound machine is appropriate for us to purchase?
+What ultrasound machine is appropriate for us to fund?

 There are at least a dozen major manufacturers of ultrasound machines, each with several different models.
-As each PCC has different client needs, the determination of what type of ultrasound machine it should purchase is left to the center’s medical director.
-In some instances, because of the services offered, a center may find that a 2D-with-doppler machine fulfills its requirements; in others, where more detailed services are available, a 3D/4D ultrasound machine may be more appropriate.
-Several PCCs have opted for portable ultrasound machines, such as a laptop model, that may be moved from one facility to another or used in a mobile unit, such as an RV or modified van.
+As each PCC has different client needs, the determination of what type of ultrasound machine it should purchase is left to the center’s staff and medical director.
+In some instances, because of the services offered, a center may find that a 2D machine fulfills its requirements; in others, where more detailed services are available, a 3D/4D ultrasound machine may be more appropriate.
+Several PCCs have opted for portable ultrasound machines, such as a laptop model, that may be moved from one facility to another or used in a mobile unit, such as an RV, modified van, or similar vehicle.